tinaponting/protect-wordpress/README.md

 ***UPDATED FILES AND FOLDERS: ***

+Updated: 240922, Aiscrapers txt, new ai scraper bot:(
-_ Updated: 240921: BLOCK ai.php, new ai bot!
+- Updated: 240921: BLOCK ai.php, new ai bot!
-_ Updated: 240917: BLOCK ai php.zip  with the Latest ai bots, not wanted.
+- Updated: 240917: BLOCK ai php.zip  with the Latest ai bots, not wanted.
 - Updated:240911: htaccess 1 - I use:)
 - Updated:240911: perishablepress.com8g-firewall  -I use:)
 - Updated: 240909, forget one file in BLock ai....